src-d/blog/content/post/ml_in_containers.md

 * [Which GPU(s) to Get for Deep Learning: My Experience and Advice for Using GPUs in Deep Learning](http://timdettmers.com/2017/03/19/which-gpu-for-deep-learning/)
 * [Computer Build for Deep Learning Applciations](http://www.slideshare.net/PetteriTeikariPhD/deep-learning-workstation)

-Our choice was to install custom hardware and we haven't regret it since October 2016.
+Back in October 2016 our choice was to install custom hardware and we haven't regreted it yet.

 ### Acknowledgements

-NVIDIA dockerization was bravely performed by our CTO Maximo Cuadros.
-I learnt a lot from him about the containers.
+NVIDIA dockerization was bravely performed by our VP of Engineering, Maximo Cuadros.
+I learned a lot from him about containers.
 Next time you see Maximo on our [tech talks](http://talks.sourced.tech/), ask for some wisdom!